-Solid Waste maintains its equipment, facilities, and plants utilizing revenues generated within the enterprise funds.
+Solid Waste maintains its equipment, facilities, and plants utilizing revenues generated within its funds.
 Decisions regarding equipment / technology improvements and construction projects are based on condition assessments, permit or regulatory requirements, and recommendations from consultants.

-Solid Waste is currently working with a consultant to develop a Master Plan.
-This Master Plan will serve as the guide for Solid Waste operations and program development to meet the needs of the County over the course of the next 30 years.
-The consultant's final report with recommendations will be completed during FY19.
-These recommendations may result in future capital improvement projects and/or additional operating expenses, which are not included in this forecast.
+Solid Waste is currently working with a consultant to finalize a 30-year Master Plan.
+The Master Plan is intended to serve as a guide for municipal solid waste programs, operations, and disposal.
+The final draft is complete and is expected to be accepted as final, pending BCC review, in the second quarter of FY20.
+Recommendations stemming from the plan may result in future capital improvement projects and/or operating expenses, which are not included in this forecast.